 - Easily remove it by hand, but make sure you remove the roots.

 - Harvest chickweed and use it for it’s benefits, but remove the roots

 If you compost chickweed it might grow back in the compost pile!

 We give a lot of it to our chickens, although I realize not everyone has this luxury.
 Make a separate compost pile for invasive weeds so that it doesn’t get into your good vegetable garden compost.
-I like using a 3 bin compost set up but we have a pile at the back of the acreage that we burn in the fall.
-Learn more about composting.
+I like using a three bin composting system set up but we have a pile at the back of the acreage that we burn in the fall.

 Do you use chickweed for its benefits or are your battling chickweed control?